The Light at the Edge of the World: Production

 In 1962 it was announced Hardy Kruger and Jean Marais would star in an adaptation of the novel for Columbia Pictures.

 The project was re-activated in the late 1960s by Bryna, Kirk Douglas' production company.
 Douglas hired Kevin Billington to direct in March 1970.
+Billington asked for release from his job directing A Walk in the Spring Rain.
 Douglas made the film as a co production with Alexander Salkyind's Vulkano Productions.
 National General Pictures agreed to distribute.

 Finance was mostly raised from a bank in Spain.
 It involved people from France, Spain and Italy.
-Billington said "there are about 23 c-production deals; there are problems about casting and about language."
+Billington said "there are about 23 co-production deals; there are problems about casting and about language."
 Douglas said he was paid "a lot of money" for the movie, estimated at being $1 million.